Imitation: Neuroscience

-We are capable of imitating movements, actions, skills, behaviors, gestures, pantomimes, mimics, vocalizations, sounds, speech, etc. and that we have particular "imitation systems" in the brain is old neurological knowledge dating back to Hugo Karl Liepmann.
+Humans are capable of imitating movements, actions, skills, behaviors, gestures, pantomimes, mimics, vocalizations, sounds, speech, etc. and that we have particular "imitation systems" in the brain is old neurological knowledge dating back to Hugo Karl Liepmann.
 Liepmann's model 1908 "Das hierarchische Modell der Handlungsplanung" (the hierarchical model of action planning) is still valid.
 On studying the cerebral localization of function, Liepmann postulated that planned or commanded actions were prepared in the parietal lobe of the brain's dominant hemisphere, and also frontally.
 His most important pioneering work is when extensively studying patients with lesions in these brain areas, he discovered that the patients lost (among other things) the ability to imitate.
 He was the one who coined the term "apraxia" and differentiated between ideational and ideomotor apraxia.
 It is in this basic and wider frame of classical neurological knowledge that the discovery of the mirror neuron has to be seen.
 Though mirror neurons were first discovered in macaques, their discovery also relates to humans.

-Human brain studies using FMRI (Functional magnetic resonance imaging) revealed a network of regions in the inferior frontal cortex and inferior parietal cortex which are typically activated during imitation tasks.
+Human brain studies using functional magnetic resonance imaging (fMRI) revealed a network of regions in the inferior frontal cortex and inferior parietal cortex which are typically activated during imitation tasks.
 It has been suggested that these regions contain mirror neurons similar to the mirror neurons recorded in the macaque monkey.
 However, it is not clear if macaques spontaneously imitate each other in the wild.

-Neurologist V.S.
-Ramachandran argues that the evolution of mirror neurons were important in the human acquisition of complex skills such as language and believes the discovery of mirror neurons to be a most important advance in neuroscience.
+Neurologist V. S. Ramachandran argues that the evolution of mirror neurons were important in the human acquisition of complex skills such as language and believes the discovery of mirror neurons to be a most important advance in neuroscience.
 However, little evidence directly supports the theory that mirror neuron activity is involved in cognitive functions such as empathy or learning by imitation.

 Evidence is accumulating that bottlenose dolphins employ imitation to learn hunting and other skills from other dolphins.

 Japanese monkeys have been seen to spontaneously begin washing potatoes after seeing humans washing them.

 Mirror neuron system

 Research has been conducted to locate where in the brain specific parts and neurological systems are activated when humans imitate behaviors and actions of others, discovering a mirror neuron system.
 This neuron system allows a person to observe and then recreate the actions of others.
 Mirror neurons are premotor and parietal cells in the macaque brain that fire when the animal performs a goal directed action and when it sees others performing the same action."
 Evidence suggests that the mirror neuron system also allows people to comprehend and understand the intentions and emotions of others.
 Problems of the mirror neuron system may be correlated with the social inadequacies of autism.
-There have been many studies done showing that children with autism, compared with typically developing children, demonstrate reduced activity in the frontal mirror neuron system area when observing or imitating facial emotional expressions.
+There have been many studies done showing that children with autism, compared with typically-developing children, demonstrate reduced activity in the frontal mirror neuron system area when observing or imitating facial emotional expressions.
 Of course, the higher the severity of the disease, the lower the activity in the mirror neuron system is.